 We've broken the entire process down with all the details and it's worth having a read if you've never done it before.

 Change to the beta or dev channel

-This is really simple and something I recommend.
+This is a great way to check out the features of Chrome that are still in development.
 By default, your Chromebook runs on the stable release channel for your model.
 This means everything has been tested, things run pretty smoothly, and there usually aren't any critical bugs to trip you up.

 That's absolutely no fun.

 The good news is that we all can be testers by switching the software channel in the settings.

 - Click the Chrome OS wrench icon in the lower right and open the settings.